Mature Masculine

 Service: The Magician experiences the divine through serving others.
 Service is worship.

-Communion with the divine is about direct experience of sacred presence, not having the right beliefs.
-The Magician's practices open him to this experience.
+Communion with the divine is about what you experience when you show up, not about having the right theology.
+The Magician's practices put him in the path of that experience.

 The divine does not require perfection.
-It meets you where you are—in your confusion, your doubt, your longing.
-The Magician comes to the sacred not because he has it figured out, but because he needs what only the sacred can give.
+It meets us where we are—in our confusion, our doubt, our longing.
+The Magician comes to the sacred not because he has it figured out, but because he needs what only the sacred gives.